 Originally, the wall was part of an ancient military defensive work.
 The water system was employed to defend against enemies and formed a pass, hence the name 'Shuiguan', translated as the 'Water Pass'.
 The wall is built along the mountain contours with stone blocks and grey bricks.
 There are seven watch towers and one arrow tower.
-The arrow tower measures 15.63 meters (51 feet) high with an average width of 12 meters (13 yards).
+The arrow tower measures 51 feet (15.63 meters) high with an average width of 13 yards (12 meters).

 The wall was open to public in 1995 after repairs.
 Besides climbing the wall, you can also visit the Genghis Khan Palace, the Stone Buddha Temple, Luotuo Peak (Camel Peak) and the Great Wall Stele Forest nearby.

 Travel Tips: Located near the Badaling, the Water Pass is sometimes called the 'Badaling-Shuiguan Great Wall'.
 It often happens that innocent visitors are guided here instead of their original destination - the Badaling Great Wall, especially during holidays or peak periods.
 Travel China Guide (TCG) kindly reminds you that no matter which wall you want to visit, please consult our guide-books and web-site beforehand.
 Especially check the admission fees.

 Commune by the Great Wall